alexmen656/Pocketz/README.md

 Barcode formats: There are many barcode standards.
 Pocketz currently supports EAN-13, Code 128 (A, B, C), QR Code and GS1.
 Adding proper support for GS1 was especially tricky.

+2. I am thinking about if to have 1 chat gpt prompt to get all companies incl. barcode types, but I think this will be to uprecise, so probably I will foreach the companies from first prompt and get barcode types with individual prompts, GPT 5 nano isn't that expensive lol

 ## Demo

 [YouTube](https://youtu.be/ANMNPKKc5Yc)